Anashost/MY-HA-DASH/README.md

 <details>
   <summary> (for header) Temperature icon color based of temperature (Click to expand)</summary>
-  (This one is for the mushroom chip cards, as those wont work with rgb colors, so we use color names)

 * paste this code to your **sensors.yaml**